E-commerce tasked with mask control

 Leading e-commerce platforms such as Shopee, JD Central and Lazada are being asked to control overpriced face masks, a move aimed at dealing with the shortage.

-Boonyarit Kalayanamit, the commerce permanent secretary, talked yesterday with representatives from the leading e-commerce platform providers, asking for their help in limiting price gouging for face masks.
+Boonyarit Kalayanamit, the commerce permanent secretary, talked on Tuesday with representatives from the leading e-commerce platform providers, asking for their help in limiting price gouging for face masks.

 “The sales prices should not exceed 2.50 baht per piece,” said Mr Boonyarit.
 “Vendors who sell at excessive prices should be ready to explain themselves when they are caught.”

 He threatened to take legal action against the vendors who sell overpriced face masks online through other channels such as Facebook, Instagram and Line.